thoughtbot/guides/code-review/README.md

 * Ask questions; don't make demands. ("What do you think about naming this `:user_id`?")
 * Ask for clarification. ("I didn't understand.
 Can you clarify?")
-* Avoid selective ownership of code. ("mine", "not mine", "yours")
 * Avoid using terms that could be seen as referring to personal traits. ("dumb", "stupid").
-Assume everyone is attractive, intelligent, and well-meaning.
 * Be explicit.
 Remember people don't always understand your intentions online.
 * Be humble. ("I'm not sure - let's look it up.")
 * Don't use hyperbole. ("always", "never", "endlessly", "nothing")
 * Don't use sarcasm.
-* Keep it real.
-If emoji, animated gifs, or humor aren't you, don't force them.
-  If they are, use them with aplomb.
 * Talk synchronously (e.g. chat, screensharing, in person) if there are too many "I didn't understand" or "Alternative solution:" comments.
 Post a follow-up comment summarizing the discussion.

 Having Your Code Reviewed